Q. What are your adoption policies and procedures?

 A: Check out this excellent resource guide through NKLA.
 If you have questions, feel free to contact us.

-Q: I’ve heard that Los Angeles shelters kill many of the kittens and cats coming in.
+Q: I’ve heard that local animal shelters across our nation kill many of the kittens and cats coming in.
 Is this true?

 Q: Where do your cats come from?